Toxic Substances Control Act of 1976

 The Toxic Substances Control Act (TSCA) is a United States law, passed by the Congress in 1976 and administered by the United States Environmental Protection Agency (EPA), that regulates chemicals not regulated by other U.S. federal statutes, including chemicals already in commerce and the introduction of new chemicals.
-When the TSCA was put into place, all existing chemicals were considered to be safe for use and subsequently grandfathered in.
+When the TSCA was put into place, industry had an opportunity to submit chemicals that were existing in commerce at that time.
+Such chemicals became the original TSCA Inventory, allowing each to remain commerce without EPA review.
 Its three main objectives are to assess and regulate new commercial chemicals before they enter the market, to regulate chemicals already existing in 1976 that posed an "unreasonable risk of injury to health or the environment", as for example PCBs, lead, mercury and radon, and to regulate these chemicals' distribution and use.

 Contrary to what the name implies, TSCA does not separate chemicals into categories of toxic and non-toxic.
-Rather it prohibits the manufacture or importation of chemicals that are not on the TSCA Inventory or subject to one of many exemptions.
+Rather it prohibits the manufacture or importation of chemicals that are not listed on the TSCA Inventory or subject to one of many exemptions.
 Chemicals listed on the inventory are referred to as "existing chemicals", while chemicals not listed are referred to as new chemicals.
 The act defines the term "chemical substance" as "any organic or inorganic substance of a particular molecular identity, including any combination of these substances occurring in whole or in part as a result of a chemical reaction or occurring in nature, and any element or uncombined radical" although TSCA excludes chemicals regulated by other federal statutes from the definition of a chemical substance.

 Generally, manufacturers must submit premanufacturing notification to EPA prior to manufacturing or importing new chemicals for commerce.
 Exceptions include foods, food additives, drugs, cosmetics or devices regulated under the Federal Food, Drug, and Cosmetic Act, pesticides regulated by the Federal Insecticide, Fungicide, and Rodenticide Act, tobacco and tobacco products regulated by the Bureau of Alcohol, Tobacco, Firearms and Explosives, substances used only in small quantities for research and development under Section 5(h)(3), and radioactive materials and wastes regulated by the Nuclear Regulatory Commission.
 EPA reviews new chemical notifications and if it finds an "unreasonable risk of injury to health or the environment", it may regulate the substance from limiting uses or production volume to outright banning it.
 In 2016, the Frank R. Lautenberg Chemical Safety for the 21st Century Act was the first major overhaul in many years.